DecisionsDev/odm-docker-kubernetes/eks/README.md

 > NOTE: `ecrodm` is the name of the secret that is used to pull the images from EKS.

-### 3. Create an RDS Database (20 min)
+### 3. Create an RDS database (20 min)

-This project uses PostgreSQL but the procedure is the same for any other ODM-supported database.
+This project uses PostgreSQL but the procedure is the same for any database supported by ODM.

 - Follow the procedure described here [RDS Postgresql database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) to set up the database.